-- Execute permission (EXE): - If EXE=R=1, execute permission is granted for the input address range of this translation.
-Else, execute permission is not granted for the input address range of this translation. - Privilege Mode Access (PRIV): - If Set, R, W and EXE refer to permissions associated with privileged mode access.
-If Clear, R, W, and EXE refer to permissions associated with non-privileged access. - Global Mapping (G): - If Set, the translation is common across all PASIDs at this endpoint.
+- Execute permission (EXE): - Remapping hardware provides a value of 0 in this field. - Privilege Mode Access (PRIV): - If Set, R, W and EXE refer to permissions associated with privileged mode access.
+If Clear, R, W, and EXE refer to permissions associated with non-privileged access. - Global Mapping (G):

+- If Set, the translation is common across all PASIDs at this endpoint.
 If Clear, the translation is specific to the PASID value specified in the PASID TLP Prefix in the associated Translation-request. - Remapping hardware provides a value of 0 in this field.